AI and Lawyers | What Every Law Firm Needs to Know

 ChatGPT, again, is the leading LLM by OpenAI.
 ChatGPT is available for free in “research mode” (think: beta), as well as a Premium edition that uses the latest GPT-4 model.
 ChatGPT can be thought of as a Swiss army knife of text generation, almost a personal assistant.
 Uses of ChatGPT are wide, but some examples include:

-• Summarizing information: Helping users distill lengthy texts, articles, or documents into concise summaries.
+• E-Discovery: Helping users distill lengthy texts, articles, or documents into concise summaries.

 Microsoft 365 Copilot